Workiva/dart_dev/doc/tools/webdev-serve-tool.md

 ## Default behavior

-By default this tool will run `pub global run webdev serve` which will build the `web/` directory using the Dart Dev Compiler and serve it on port 8080.
+By default this tool will run `dart pub global run webdev serve` which will build the `web/` directory using the Dart Dev Compiler and serve it on port 8080.

 ## Configuration